learnpoint/developer-handbook/javascript.md

 When you need to use the size or position of an element, be aware of css transitions and transforms.

 For instance, accessing ```el.width``` will (force layout and) return the current rendered width of the element.
-If you just added the element to the document, it might be in the middle of a transition that changes the width.
+If you just added the element to the dom, it might be in the middle of a css transition that changes the width using a scale transform.